We have 3 guests and no members online

-Torana Music Box, in Sri Lanka is the pioneer in Sinhala karaoke songs and was founded by Mr. Sarath Kothalawala in the year 1972.
-Today there are many Sinhala karaoke song creaters in Sri Lanka.
-I am very greatful to them for providing quality VCD and DVD Sinhala karaoke song tracks, taking us to a height that no one dreamed of several years back.
+Torana Music Box, in Sri Lanka is the pioneer in Sinhala song karaoke and was founded by Mr. Sarath Kothalawala in the year 1972.
+Today there are many Sinhala song karaoke creaters in Sri Lanka.
+I am very greatful to them for providing quality VCD and DVD Sinhala song karaoke tracks, taking us to a height that no one dreamed of several years back.

 Hindi karaoke and I

-There are so many interactive Sinhala radio stations with general public in Sri Lanka today.
+There are so many interactive radio stations which plays Sinhala songs in Sri Lanka today.
 If you think about history of broadcasting in Sri Lanka it goes back to 1923.
 The service was provided by Radio Ceylon, the oldest broadcasting service in Asia.
 In 1967 it became a public corporation and named as Ceylon Broadcasting Corporation.
 When Ceylon became a republic nation in 1972, Ceylon became Sri Lanka, so as the broadcasting service to Sri Lanka Broadcasting Corporation (SLBC).

-Hindi karaoke or for that matter even Sinhala karaokes are not easily accessible to general public in Sri Lanka.
+Hindi karaoke or for that matter even Sinhala songs karaokes was not easily accessible to general public in Sri Lanka.
 CD technology and internet in 70s and 80s were not even in our dreams.
-Even today CD/DVD players, internet are things that are not affordable to majority.
-When it came to technology, only available recording device was a cassette player in these days.
+Even today CD/DVD players, internet are things that are not affordable to majority in Sri Lanka.
+When it came to technology, only available recording device was a cassette player in those days.
 That was exactly what I did in my first attempt in recording.
 Still remember my first recording in my pre-teen years with no music at all.
 No one heard this recorded piece, except for one person.
 That was one of my friends’ dad.
 He encouraged me saying “son, you should learn music” but the formal education and my studies took priority over music and never learned a music note in my life but desire to learn still lingers.